Illinois Court Records

 - The court found no probable cause to believe that the accused committed the crime and dismissed the case.

-- The court decided that the accused was innocent of the crime that they were charged with.
+- The court decided that the accused was innocent of the crime for which they were charged.

 - The person was arrested for a felony but was released and not charged in court.